PedroJColon/python-ytdownloader/README.md

 # How To Use
-Once the window is open, simply place the youtube video (or playlist) URL in the text box and select which option on how you want to download the video. **NOTE: For downloading playlist, use the playlist button, otherwise the videos will not be downloaded.**
+Once the window is open, simply place the youtube video (or playlist) URL in the text box and select which option on how you want to download the video.
+To place YouTube URL, simply Crlt+V or right-click and press paste. **NOTE: For downloading playlist, use the playlist button, otherwise the videos will not be downloaded.**

 ![SimpleYTDownloaderDemo_Final](https://github.com/PedroJColon/python-ytdownloader/assets/64868232/94b1859d-80b4-4d4d-8866-66f54e8a1181)